amandaalfaro/ArraysAndStrings/README.md

 # ArraysAndStrings
-These are coding examples for Arrays and Strings in Cracking the Coding Interview
+These are coding examples for Arrays and Strings from Cracking the Coding Interview